 Supply the path to the library file or Vulkan layer file, and load the library in your code.
 Then build your APK and install it on your device.
 You are then ready to perform a capture.

 Locate the required library file or Vulkan layer file, as described in 2.3 Integrate Performance Advisor with your application on page 2-19.

-- 1. Supply the path to the LWI library or Vulkan layer files in your applications gradle file. - For OpenGL ES applications, supply the path to the LWI library in your applications gradle file:
+1. Supply the path to the LWI library files in your applications gradle file.